James K. Polk: General election

 Rumors of Polk's nomination reached Nashville on June 4, much to Jackson's delight; they were substantiated later that day.
 The dispatches were sent on to Columbia, arriving the same day, and letters and newspapers describing what had happened at Baltimore were in Polk's hands by June 6.
 He accepted his nomination by letter dated June 12, alleging that he had never sought the office, and stating his intent to serve only one term.
 Wright was embittered by what he called the "foul plot" against Van Buren, and demanded assurances that Polk had played no part; it was only after Polk professed that he had remained loyal to Van Buren that Wright supported his campaign.
 Following the custom of the time that presidential candidates avoid electioneering or appearing to seek the office, Polk remained in Columbia and made no speeches.
 He engaged in extensive correspondence with Democratic Party officials as he managed his campaign.
 Polk made his views known in his acceptance letter and through responses to questions sent by citizens that were printed in newspapers, often by arrangement.

 A potential pitfall for Polk's campaign was the issue of whether the tariff should be for revenue only, or with the intent to protect American industry.
 Polk finessed the tariff issue in a published letter.
 Recalling that he had long stated that tariffs should only be sufficient to finance government operations, he maintained that stance but wrote that within that limitation, government could and should offer "fair and just protection" to American interests, including manufacturers.
 He refused to expand on this stance, acceptable to most Democrats, despite the Whigs pointing out that he had committed himself to nothing.
-In September, a delegation of Whigs from nearby Giles County came to Columbia, armed with specific questions on Polk's views regarding the current tariff, the Whig-passed Tariff of 1842, and with the stated intent of remaining in Columbia until they got answers.
+In September, a delegation of Whigs from nearby Giles County came to Columbia, armed with specific questions on Polk's views regarding the existing Whig-passed Tariff of 1842, and with the stated intent of remaining in Columbia until they got answers.
 Polk took several days to respond and chose to stand by his earlier statement, provoking an outcry in the Whig papers.

 Another concern was the third-party candidacy of President Tyler, which might split the Democratic vote.
 Tyler had been nominated by a group of loyal officeholders.
 Under no illusions he could win, he believed he could rally states' rights supporters and populists to hold the balance of power in the election.
 Only Jackson had the stature to resolve the situation, which he did with two letters to friends in the Cabinet, that he knew would be shown to Tyler, stating that the President's supporters would be welcomed back into the Democratic fold.
 Jackson wrote that once Tyler withdrew, many Democrats would embrace him for his pro-annexation stance.
 The former president also used his influence to stop Francis Preston Blair and his Globe newspaper, the semi-official organ of the Democratic Party, from attacking Tyler.
 These proved enough; Tyler withdrew from the race in August.